-This is a numeric system that uses base 2 in informatics with binary notation (0 and 1).
+This is a numerical system that uses base 2 in informatics with the binary notation (0 and 1).

 It uses a book as an encryption index where each letter is coded by the rank of the word in the book.

-This is a mask superimposed to the text that bring up some letters to make a message.
+This is a mask superimposed to the text that brings up some letters to make a message.

 The 6 vowels of the Latin alphabet are coded by row(from 1 to 6) and the 20 consonants are also coded by row (from 1 to 20).

 These are combinations of sounds frequencies used in phones when dialing numbers.